 Public transportation was easy to figure out and inexpensive.
 Trams and buses cover the city well and there are ticket machines at most stops and on most vehicles.
 Before arriving, Sarah asked our Airbnb host how to take public transportation to the apartment from the central train station.
 Clearly not knowing who he was dealing with, he recommended a taxi.
 A taxi!
 At the time, a tram costing 2.80 PLN ($0.70 today) each took us right around the corner from the apartment.

-Note: when we were traveling in Kraków in 2016, Google Maps didn’t yet have public transportation routes, but Sarah found this website which is super easy to use.
+When we were traveling in Krakow in 2016, Google Maps didn’t yet have public transportation routes, but Sarah found this website which is super easy to use.